reqT/reqT/docs/lab1.md

 * Export your reqT model as html.

+* Make sure that you understand how to transfer Model parts back and forth between the independent **Tree** and **Editor** panes.

 * *Optional*.
 If you are on a machine with [Graphviz](https://graphviz.org/) installed (LTH student computers in the E-building have Graphviz installed), then generate a GraphViz diagram from the **Export** menu.

 * *Optional*.
-Study the template *"Context diagram with interfaces"* in the **Templates** menu and make a more detailed context diagram of your project including a model of interfaces with input/output data.
+Study the template *"Context diagram: interfaces"* in the **Templates** menu and make a more detailed context diagram of your project including a model of interfaces with input/output data.

 ## Task 3: Create a `features` section